substrate-system/debug/README.md

 * [x] Node
 * [x] browsers

-A tiny JavaScript debugging utility that works in Node.js and browsers.
+A tiny JavaScript debugging utility that works in Node and browsers.
-Use environment variables to control logging in Node.js, and `localStorage` in browsers.
+Use environment variables to control logging in Node, and `localStorage` in browsers.
 Keep your ridiculous console log statements out of production.

 This is based on [debug](https://github.com/debug-js/debug).
 It's been rewritten to use contemporary JS.

-In the browser, this uses localStorage to control debug output.
+In the browser, this uses localStorage key `'DEBUG'`.
-In Node.js, it uses the environment variable `DEBUG`.
+In Node, it uses the environment variable `DEBUG`.

 **Featuring:**
 * Use [exports](https://github.com/substrate-system/debug/blob/main/package.json#L31)